I’ve been thinking about moose and I thought we could talk a little bit about grammar. Don’t stop reading!

 So I went away from the Internet (bye bye) and towards my new favourite podcaster: Grammar Girl.

-Of course she had something to say.
+Of course Grammar Girl had something to say about moose.
 Actually she has a lot to say and it gets a bit convoluted.
 In order to cover what she does, I suppose I have to go over all the other weird animal plurals out there (ox-oxen, goose-geese, sheep-sheep, mouse-mice) and find explanation/roots for them but I wouldn’t want to label myself some sort of grammar nerd…

 So instead let’s just say the word “moose” in English falls into the category of a collective noun, so it is the same singular and plural.
 The reason, if you care, is because we’ve brought some of the Ye Olde English rules with us from the motherland and they don’t make a ton of sense, but it’s something we just go with.